 Maricopa County is located in central Arizona and is one of 15 counties in Arizona.
-Maricopa County has more people than any other AZ county.
-Of the 10 largest cities in Arizona, 9 of them are in Maricopa County.
+Maricopa County has more people than any other Arizona county.
+Of the ten largest cities in Arizona, nine of them are in Maricopa County.
 The only city in the top 10 that isn't is Tucson, which is located in Pima County.

-There isn't too much of a distinction between cities and towns here; suffice it to say that these are all incorporated areas with some sort of locally elected council and either a Mayor or a manager.
-Those places with a ("T") after the name are incorporated as towns.
+There isn't too much of a distinction between cities and towns here.
+Suffice it to say all incorporated areas have some locally elected council and have either a Mayor or a manager.
+The places with a ("T") after the name are incorporated as towns.

 - Apache Junction*